pteichman/toot/README.md

 # Setup

+First, install the tool.
+There are binaries on the GitHub releases page, or you can use go get:

+    $ go get github.com/pteichman/toot

 Create a new application in the Development section of your Mastodon configuration.
 Give it "write:statuses" and "write:media" permissions.